phildean/R_for_Gorilla_Analysis/README.md

       - _It performs analysis to extract reaction times and percent correct for relevant variables in the tasks._
       - _It also combines two different versions of data (where the experiment version has been updated from v19 to v20 in the middle of collection creating csv files for v19 and some for v20)._
       - _As such, it is a good example script for various aspects of data tidying and initial analysis required for Gorilla data._

+- **Brief_IAT_Analyse.R**

+      - _This script is commented in detail to explain its use, input & outputs._
+      - _But in brief, it analyses the output from the Brief-IAT task on Gorilla according to Nosek BA et al. (2014) Understanding and Using the Brief Implicit Association Test: Recommended Scoring Procedures.
+PLoS ONE 9(12): e110938. https://doi.org/10.1371/journal.pone.0110938._
+      - _It outputs block order, total trials, total trials trimmed (for RT extremes), whether to include the data based on QA, D, Pooled mean, Pooled STD, Block 1 Mean & STD, Block 2 Mean & STD, Block 3 Mean & STD, Block 4 Mean & STD, total errors, total errors trimmed (for RT extremes)._